BPAEngine/BPAEngine/README.md

   * Fork the repository and make a pull-request with your changes

-  * "NEED LINK TO TEAM!!!!"
-A developer of the [BPAEngine team](https://github.com/mdeniz/BPAEngine/) will review your pull-request
+  * One of our main contributors will review your pull-request

   * If the pull request gets a positive review the reviewer will merge it